Chris-2929/Iris-Classifier/README.md

 ## Development Note

+All code in this project was developed, reviewed, and tested by me.
-Used ChatGPT-5 as a coding assistant for learning purposes but all code was developed, reviewed, and tested by me
+Used ChatGPT-5 as a coding assistant for learning purposes.